 Once again, internal tension and outward opposition ultimately failed to hinder the church.
 Instead, the Holy Spirit used these challenges to bring further maturity and numerical growth to the church.

 The third major section of Acts describes how the gospel expanded beyond the borders of the Promised Land, to the ends of the earth, as it was known in that day.
 As we mentioned, we will look at this section in greater detail, beginning with the advance of the gospel in Phoenicia, Cyprus and Antioch in 9:32 12:25.

 Phoenicia, Cyprus & Antioch

 And of course, there were related tensions as well.
-For example, many Jews hesitated to receive Gentiles into full fellowship in the church in Acts chapter 11, and many resisted loosening Old Testament dietary restrictions in Acts chapter 11.
+For example, many Jews hesitated to receive Gentiles into full fellowship in the church in Acts 11, and many resisted loosening Old Testament dietary restrictions in Acts 11.

 But despite the tension and opposition, the gospel witness was not ultimately hindered.
 The Holy Spirit continued to bless the church's evangelism and discipleship.
 He overcame racial divisions and persecution, even freeing Peter from prison in a miraculous way.
 No matter what hindrances were thrown in its path, the gospel continued to go forward.